 The Oklahoma Insurance Department is committed to assuring the prompt processing and payment of healthcare “clean” claims.
 Oklahoma’s Prompt Pay law establishes strict time frames for the processing and payment of such claims to providers of health care services.
 We encourage all health care providers who have claims that have not been paid after forty-five (45) days of submittal to an insurer to review the information below.

 Providers and facilities may discuss concerns with the Consumer Assistance Division in advance of filing a written complaint, by calling 1-800-522-0071 or (405) 521-2991.
 However, a written complaint will be required in order for the Division to initiate a formal review or inquiry.
-We are more than happy talk with you and assist you with determining whether filing a complaint is an appropriate course of action as well as assisting you with identifying potential alternative courses of action.
+We are more than happy to talk with you and assist you with determining whether filing a complaint is an appropriate course of action as well as assisting you with identifying potential alternative courses of action.

 What is Oklahoma’s Prompt-Pay law?